When a porn star complains she’s sick of teaching kids about sex, maybe it’s time to face the facts about pornography online.

 Fears that online porn is fast becoming the new sex education for our children may or may not be alarmist.
 But the prevalence of sexual content online - and the inevitability that children will be affected by it - is beyond dispute.

-The average child is exposed to pornography online at age 11.
+The average Australian child is exposed to pornography online at age 11.

 “It often begins as accidental exposure - a pop-up on a gaming website, for example.
-And kids might be curious, even though haven’t been actively searching for it,” explains cyber expert Denise DeRosa of Cyber Sensible.
+And kids might be curious, even though they haven’t been actively searching for it,” explains psychologist and cyber expert Jordan Foster of ySafe.

 Nevertheless, experts agree, the impact can be devastating.